qundao/mirror-beautifulsoup4/doc/index.rst

 this, it will set the ``.contains_replacement_characters`` attribute to ``True`` on the ``UnicodeDammit`` or :py:class:`BeautifulSoup` object.
-This lets you know that the Unicode representation is not an exact representation of the original--some data was lost.
+This lets you know that the Unicode representation is not an exact representation of the original—some data was lost.
 If a document contains �, but ``.contains_replacement_characters`` is ``False``, you'll know that the � was there originally (as it is in this paragraph) and doesn't stand in for missing data.